twilio/twilio-salesforce/docs/index.rst

 #.
 Install the `Force.com Migration Tool <http://www.salesforce.com/us/developer/docs/daas/Content/forcemigrationtool_install.htm>`_ plugin for Ant, if you don't already have it.

 #.
 Edit :file:`install/build.properties` to insert your Salesforce username and password.
+Since you will be using the API to access Salesforce, remember to `append your Security Token <http://www.salesforce.com/us/developer/docs/api/Content/sforce_api_concepts_security.htm#topic-title_login_token>`_ to your password.

 #.
-Open a terminal window to the :file:`install` folder, then deploy using Ant:
+Open your command line to the :file:`install` folder, then deploy using Ant:

    .. code-block:: bash